aditeyabaral/spongebob-as-a-service/README.md

 SaaS memes can be generated using the following URL route formats:

-* Bottom Caption: This will insert a caption at the bottom of the image.
+* **Bottom caption**: This will insert a caption at the bottom of the image.
     * Format: ```https://spongebob-service.herokuapp.com/<bottom caption>```

-* Top and Bottom Captions: This will insert a caption at the top and bottom of the image.
+* **Top and Bottom captions**: This will insert a caption at the top and bottom of the image.
     * Format: ```https://spongebob-service.herokuapp.com/<top caption>/<bottom caption>```

 ## SaaS using Parameters